-We’re always looking for new ways to make the PCB ordering process easier and more efficient.
-An ongoing challenge is that many commonly used software applications and file formats within the manufacturing industry aren’t designed for modern automated manufacturing, thereby forcing PCB designers or account managers to fill in the gaps when critical information is missing.
+We’re always looking for new ways to make it easier to build and order your PCBs.
+The challenge is that a lot of the applications and file formats that are commonly used in the manufacturing industry weren’t designed to accommodate a modern automated manufacturing platform, forcing people to have to fill in the gaps when critical information is missing.

-One of the most time-consuming examples of this is assuring the correct orientation of components.
-Between how components are defined on the datasheet, drawn in your EDA tool, and physically packaged on a carrier, a lot of time and care must go into ensuring that components remain correctly orientated.
-An especially frustrating example is LEDs: some manufacturers consider pin 1 to be the cathode, others the anode, and there isn’t a clear standard in the industry that everyone follows to make sure these parts are oriented correctly.
+One of the most time-consuming examples of this is assuring correct orientation of components.
+Between how the component is defined in the datasheet, drawn in your EDA tool, and physically packaged on carrier, a lot of time and care must go into ensuring that component orientation is correct.
+An especially frustrating example are LEDs: some manufacturers consider pin 1 to be the cathode, others the anode, and there isn’t a clear standard in the industry that everyone follows to make sure these parts are oriented correctly.

 Tell us what you think about this new feature.
 Shoot us a tweet @macrofab.
 If you have any questions, feature requests, or feedback, don’t hesitate to let us know by emailing us at firstname.lastname@example.org.